 The history of High German actually dates back to 500 AD and the group of Germanic dialects we now call “Old High German.”
 The name “high” doesn’t imply any kind of superiority – it simply refers to the area where the languages were spoken, the highlands in southern Germany.

-Over time, the Old High German dialects gradually overtook the Low German varieties and became the basis for the development of today's Standard German.
+Over time, the Old High German dialects gradually overtook the Low German varieties and became the basis for the development of today’s Standard German.
+During the 12th to 14th centuries, Middle High German played a crucial role in the standardization of the German language.
+This period saw the flourishing of medieval literature, including notable works like the epic poem 'Nibelungenlied,' and the dialects became more uniform, especially in literary texts, making it somewhat easier for people across regions to understand each other.
 One of the reasons for its popularity was Luther’s translation of the Bible, which resulted in the immersion of the German language and German identity.

 Since High German has a close relationship with the standard German language, these two names are often used as synonyms.
 Some people also call it Central German.
 This dialect is often portrayed as the “correct” way to speak the language, or the official language – which is taught both in German schools as well as in German language classes abroad.